 A section of the road where the singer lived was cordoned off on Saturday evening, as journalists, local residents and fans gathered at the police tapes.

 Forensic officers were seen going in and out of the building.

-It had been reported that Winehouse died of a drugs overdose but Superintendent Kohli said "it would be inappropriate to speculate on the cause of death."
+It had been reported that Winehouse died of a drugs overdose but police spokesman Superintendent Raj Kohli said "it would be inappropriate to speculate on the cause of death."

 He added: "My sympathy extends not just to her immediate family but clearly to the thousands and millions of fans across the world."

 Winehouse won widespread acclaim with her 2003 debut album, Frank - which was nominated for the Mercury prize.